AndreiKurbatov/university-cms-docs/README.md

 	</ul>
 	<br>
 	<h3>Student</h3>
+	<h4>General information</h4>
 	<ul>
-		<li>For a student to attend a course, it is not necessary for him to be in a group with relevant specialization</li>
+		<li>For a student to attend a course, it is not necessary for him to be in a group with relevant specialization.<br>
+		The student deletion from the group lead to his deletion from all courses</li>
 		<li>It is possible that there is a group without students or a student without group</li>
 		<li>There are 800 students in total at the university</li>
 		<li>A student has a group and courses with relevant specialization</li>